AlexandreBelling/go-boojum/README.md

 ## Overview

-This [article](https://eprint.iacr.org/2014/595.pdf) introduced recursive snark aggregation using cycle of elliptic curve, and created the concept of PCD and it has been seen as potential solution to instantly (30ms) verify the state of the chain through a SNARK verification.
-This however raised the problem of data availability as it could potentially creates situations where the state becomes inaccessible.
-Another problem comes from the fact that a single instruction takes up to 10sec in order to be added inside the proof which makes STARKs more adapted for that.
+This [article](https://eprint.iacr.org/2014/595.pdf) introduced recursive snark aggregation using cycle of elliptic curve, and created the concept of PCD and it has been seen as potential solution to instantly (30ms) verify the state of the chain through a single SNARK verification.
+This however raises the problem of data availability as it can potentially create situations where the state becomes inaccessible.

-We propose here a circuit-agnostic solution to combine multiple ppzksnarks proofs (forged for various circuits).
-This is a variation of PCD comes with two circuits described in the diagram below:
+We propose here a predicate-agnostic solution to combine multiple ppzksnarks proofs (forged for various circuits).
+This is a variation of PCD and it comes with two circuits described in the diagram below:

 ![Aggregation Circuits](./docs/aggregation_circuits.png)

+Both circuits represents the following predicate: "I have a run a zk-snark verifier algorithm on 2 proofs, vk and primary inputs and their output was 1 in both".
+This will work for any circuits with a primary input of length 1 but this is however not a practical issue.
+Given a snark friendly CRH, we can always convert a multi-primary-input circuit into a single-primary-input by passing the primary inputs as auxilliary and adding the following constraint :

+    Primary = Hash(Auxilliary)

+This heuristic is furthermore applied to our circuits, thanks to that we enable proof for an instance of boojum circuit to be used as an input of another instance.
+Hence, we can recursively aggregate proof with the same two circuits.

-Both circuits are in facts almost identicals, they only differs in the sense that they are not defined on the same EC.
+The two circuits differs in the sense that they are not defined on the same EC.
 Any proof generated on one of theses can be verified recursively inside a proof on the other one.
 This is a necessary conditions for constructing a practical recursive SNARKs.
+We are using the elliptic curve cycle MNT4-MNT6 described [here](https://eprint.iacr.org/2014/595.pdf).

 One of the main difference with PCD is that boojum accepts a verification key as a public parameter.
-This is because the aggregation prover cannot make assumption on the two inputs he is going to verify.
-They could come from any circuits that has one single primary input (any circuit can be converted to a single input circuit using a hash instead of the actual inputs).
+The generator does not make assumption over the proof he is going to verify.
+The concern here is not about what circuit is being proved on but rather to convince the verifier run succesfully.

 Additionnally, PCD recursive aggregation works in a sequential way: assignments are added one after the others in the proof while we describe a protocol aggregating proofs in a hierarchical fashion.